Thursday, April 5, 2018

 I wish I had an answer.
 It amazes us and we were there the whole time.

-Yeah, we knew, or should have known.
+Yeah, we knew.
+Or we should have known.
 People have already been hurt, our country has already been damaged, at home and abroad.
 Did we know that worse was to come?
 Yeah, we knew.
-Or should have.
+Or should have known.
 Or let ourselves guess and then pushed the knowledge away.
+Or denied the obvious.

 At least I know.
 If I had to summarize the Trump presidency up to today, I would say: we've been lucky, so far.
 If Trump were a skilled tactician, if he actually had a malign agenda beyond aggrandizing himself, and saying anything to please those who support him, he could have caused enormous damage.

 In our defense, there is a lot of that going around.
+We didn't invent prophylactic surrender of our ideals.
 The British dropping out of the European Union because they were afraid they'd have to let in Turks.
 The rise of nationalism in France and elsewhere.
 The Philippines electing a murderous madman.
 Israel lurching further and further to the right under the wildly corrupt Benjamin Netanyahu.
 Even segments of Germany are thinking, "That whole Nazi thing, it wasn't so bad for us..."

 This is terrible time for democracy all round.

 Yes, we used to lead the world, not catch its every ailment.
-Now we do.
+Now we don't (lead) and do (catch).
 Now the rest of the world looks on at us with fear, confusion and pity.

 Maybe you do too.

 Anyway, I don't want to belabor the point.
-Usually I write for people today, but I wanted to drop this note in a pixel bottle and toss it in the electronic ocean where maybe you'll find it or, more likely, won't.
+Usually I write for people today, but I wanted to drop this note in a pixel bottle and toss it in the electronic ocean where maybe you'll find it or, more likely, you won't.
+Assuming you'll care and, given what's happening in 2018, I'd expect a bull market in not caring about much of anything.

 With apology, regret and best wishes,